-In FY 2023, the Department of Environmental Quality (DEQ) proposes a reduction of \$200,000 in general revenue from the Environmental Education grant program to meet the constrained budget target.
-The state supplement Environmental Education (EE) grant has not been proven to meet its goals of (1) increasing locally focused environmental education projects, (2) increasing the number of staff trained in environmental education, or (3) increasing public awareness of local conservation efforts; therefore, the Department believes that elimination of the state supplement is an appropriate reduction in context of the realities of resource scarcity in FY 2023.
+In FY 2023, the Department of Environmental Quality (DEQ) proposes a reduction of \$200,000 from the Environmental Education grant program to meet the constrained budget target.
+The state supplement Environmental Education (EE) grant has not been proven to meet its goals of (1)

+increasing locally focused environmental education projects, (2) increasing the number of staff trained in environmental education, or (3) increasing public awareness of local conservation efforts.